Kajaljain22/IMDb-Scraper/README.md

 # IMDb-Scraper
-A Python app that lists out the top rated movies for you and suggests a movie to you randomly among them for watching
+A python app that fetches Top Rated Movies for you from IMDb (Internet Movie Database) and randomly gives suggestions from them.
+So if you don't know which movie to watch tonight, let Python decide for you..